convertigo/C8oForms/c8oforms_standalone/README.md

 ## Environnement ##
-You maight wait about 5 minutes before whole environement fished setup after starting..
+You may wait about 5 minutes before whole environement fished setup after starting..

 When previous step is done you can access to:
 ### C8oForms ###